Sufyan123o/Sufyan123o/README.md

-# Welcome to my GitHub! 🚀 **🔍 Currently Under Examination: Come Back Soon! 🔍**
+# Welcome to my GitHub! 🚀 **🔍 Currently Under Examination: Come Back Soon For More Projects! 🔍**

 👋 Thanks for stopping by.
-I'm Sufyan, an aspiring software engineer, and I'm excited to share my work with you.
-However, at the moment, all of my projects are under examination and not available for public display.
-But don't worry, they'll be on my profile soon! 🌟

-In the meantime, let's get to know each other a little better!
+I'm Sufyan

 ## About Me 🤖